nicolovejoy/housing-data-v1/BUILD_PLAN.md

 - Database is source of truth once loaded
 - Can re-run Python script to update data in DB anytime
 - Frontend/Backend can be updated independently
+- Jupyter notebooks will live in `/notebooks/` directory
+- Each API integration gets its own notebook for testing